-COVID-19 boosters are now available for select Ohioans who completed the primary vaccine series.
-Vaccine booster doses have been authorized for all Johnson & Johnson vaccine recipients.
-Booster doses have been authorized for Pfizer or Moderna vaccine recipients if they are 65+, or if they are 18+ and have an underlying medical condition, or live or work in a setting that puts them at risk for exposure.
+COVID-19 boosters are now available for fully vaccinated recipients 16 years old and older.
 [Call to action, such as "Walk-in appointments available every day from 8 a.m. to 6 p.m." or "Call XXX-XXXX or visit www.ourwebsite.com to make an appointment."]